tlswg/tls13-spec/draft-ietf-tls-tls13.md

 a cipher suite which is authenticated via a certificate.
 Clients MUST send this
-message whenever authenticating via a Certificate (i.e., when the Certificate messageis non-empty).
+message whenever authenticating via a Certificate (i.e., when the Certificate message is non-empty).
 When sent, this message MUST appear immediately after the Certificate Message and immediately prior to the Finished message.